Sustainability

 • Drop in market share due to delayed responsiveness to customer needs

-• Improve product supply capacity
+• Improve our unique product responsiveness and product supply capacity

 • Significant changes in semiconductor manufacturing process due to innovative invention